ahitrin/SiebenApp/README.md

 SiebenApp is an experimental goal manager that tries to solve these problems.

+## Installation notes

+In order to run SiebenApp you need to have Qt5, Python 3.7+ and PyQt installed.
+Clone this repository and run it locally.

+Currently, there is no separate package distribution and/or installer for SiebenApp.
+If you need one, please let me know in #1.

 ## How it works

 The word "sieben" means "seven" in German.
 This name reflects broadly known idea that human mind is usually possible to keep control on 7±2 thoughts at most.
 Therefore, a good goal manager should reduce amount of visible goals when they are not being processed.